fastify/light-my-request/README.md

 - You can also pass a string in place of the `options` object as a shorthand for `{url: string, method: 'GET'}`.
-- Beware when using `customRequestType`.
+- Beware when using the `Request` option.
 That might make _light-my-request_ slower.
-Sample benchmark result run on an i5-8600K CPU:
+Sample benchmark result run on an i5-8600K CPU with `Request` set to `http.IncomingMessage`:

 ```
 Request x 155,018 ops/sec ±0.47% (94 runs sampled)